 They are a group of muscles located in the legs.

-The fibula and tibia are the skeleton of the leg, an anatomical region located between the knee and the ankle.
+The fibula and tibia are the skeletons of the leg, an anatomical region located between the knee and the ankle.

 The fibula is located laterally and behind the tibia.

 The long, thin bone, the fibula, is made up of: